 We advise on all areas of the law relevant to employee benefits and executive compensation, including ERISA, taxation, fiduciary responsibility, plan investments, labor relations, employment discrimination, securities regulation, and health care.
 Our practice covers a full range of services, including the following:

 - Advisory.
 Since the passage of ERISA, we have helped clients design and administer innovative compensation and benefit programs that cover a diverse and dynamic workforce.
 We help clients make difficult decisions, and we find practical and creative solutions to complex problems.

-We handle a wide variety of employee benefits litigation and contested agency proceedings.
-We have won large class actions involving hundreds of millions of dollars and benefit claims brought by individual employees.
-We have successfully represented clients in audits, investigations, and enforcement proceedings brought by the IRS, the Labor Department, the Pension Benefit Guaranty Corporation, the SEC, and the EEOC, and in challenges to plans’ tax-qualified status in U.S. Tax Court.
+- Litigation and Other Controversies.
+We handle a wide variety of employee benefits litigation and contested agency proceedings, ranging from cases brought by individuals to class actions involving billions of dollars.
+We have won ground-breaking decisions in the U.S. Supreme Court and federal courts of appeal.
+We have successfully represented clients in agency audits, investigations, and enforcement proceedings, and in challenges to plans’ tax-qualified status in U.S. Tax Court.

 - The Best Lawyers in America

 - Chambers USA - America’s Leading Business Lawyers

 - Lawdragon and Human Resources Executive, Nation’s Most Powerful Employment Attorneys